crazy-max/undock/README.md

 ## About

 **Undock** is a CLI application that allows you to extract contents of a container image in a local folder.
+This can be useful if you use a registry to store artifacts in a scratch image, and you want to extract them on your local machine with a single command.

+## Features

+* Can extract multi-platform images
+* Include a subset of files/dirs
+* Cache support

 ## Documentation